rraeyyi/News-popularity-automation/Entertainment.md

 ## Numeric summaries

 The following table displays five-number summaries for each of the numeric variables explored.
-This allows us to identify what minimum, median, and maximum value for each of our variables, as well as the lower and upper quartiles.
+This allows us to identify minimum, median, and maximum values for each of our variables, as well as the lower and upper quartiles.
 This can be useful information for understanding what our data looks like and how to scale our plots.

 ``` r
 stat <- training %>%